migkapa/voice-assistant/README.md

    - Enable "Developer mode" in the top right
    - Click "Load unpacked" and select the `dist` directory

-5. Configure the extension:
+5. **Configure your OpenAI API key** (required):
-   - Click the extension icon in Chrome
+   - Right-click the extension icon in Chrome's toolbar
-   - Open the options page
+   - Select "Options" from the menu
    - Enter your OpenAI API key
+   - Click "Save"
+   - The extension icon should turn green when properly configured

+**Note**: The extension will not function without a valid OpenAI API key.
+If you see any initialization errors, double-check your API key in the options page.

 ## Usage